madrilene/eleventy-excellent/readme.md

 ## Built with Eleventy Excellent

-I am very proud that the starter is so well received!
-I have been told that it is very easy to use, even for "beginners"!
-No compliment could make me happier.
-Here is a list of sites based on eleventy-excellent, some only slightly modified, others completely transformed.
+A list of sites based on eleventy-excellent, some only slightly modified, others completely transformed.

 - [joewrites.io](https://joewrites.io/)
 - [flamedfury.com](https://flamedfury.com/)